-The FBA grants 7 600 000 SEK to five actors who conduct projects promoting the implementation of UN Security Council Resolution 1325 on women, peace and security during 2017.
+The FBA grants 8 200 000 SEK to six actors who conduct projects promoting the implementation of UN Security Council Resolution 1325 on women, peace and security during 2018.

-For the 2017 application round, a total of 90 applications were received, summing up a value of just under 165 000 000 SEK.
+For the 2018 application round, a total of 132 applications were received, summing up a value that exceeds 237 000 000 SEK.
 This is the largest amount of applications ever received during one application round.
 Applications for funding for activities promoting the equal participation of women in peace and security processes, as well as activities aiming to support capacity building of women’s organizations in conflict and post-conflict countries, have been prioritized.

-The following five projects are granted funds from the FBA in 2017:
+The following six projects will be granted funds from the FBA.

-Internationella kvinnoförbundet för fred och frihet (IKFF) 1 700 000 SEK
+Internationella kvinnoförbundet för fred och frihet (IKFF): 700 000 SEK